solana-labs/solana/book/src/entry-tree.md

    where `slot(e)` is the slot that contains `e`.

-   As new entries are receieved and added to the EntryTree, they will also be continually sent to the ReplayStage as long as they satisfy the above condition.
-This means that for every newly received entry `e`, if 'e.blob_index' causes `slot(e)` to increment `slot(e).consumed` (i.e. a new consecutive chain of entries is formed due to inserting `e` and plugging the hole in the slot at `e.blob_index`), then the EntryTree will iterate over all slots in the `subscriptions` set and check if `slot(e)` chains to any of those slots.
-If so,it will send the next consecutive chain of entries to the ReplayStage.
+   As new entries are receieved and added to the EntryTree, they will also be continually sent to the replay stage as long as they satisfy the above condition.
+This means that for every newly received entry `e`, if `e.blob_index` causes `slot(e)` to increment `slot(e).consumed` (i.e. a new consecutive chain of entries is formed due to inserting `e` and plugging the hole in the slot at `e.blob_index`), then the EntryTree will iterate over all slots in the `subscriptions` set and check if `slot(e)` chains to any of those slots.
+If so, it will send the next consecutive chain of entries to the replay stage.

    2. `fn unsubscribe(slot_index: u64) -> ()`: Unsubscribe from a slot.

-Note: Cumulatively, this means that the ReplayStage will now have to know when a slot is finished, and subscribe to the next slot it's interested in to get the next set of entries.
+Note: Cumulatively, this means that the replay stage will now have to know when a slot is finished, and subscribe to the next slot it's interested in to get the next set of entries.
 Previously, the burden of chaining slots fell on the EntryTree.

 ### Interfacing with Bank

 The bank exposes to replay stage:

- 1. prev_id: which PoH chain it's working on as indicated by the id of the last entry it processed
+ 1. `prev_id`: which PoH chain it's working on as indicated by the id of the last entry it processed
- 2. tick_height: the ticks in the PoH chain currently being verified by this bank
+ 2. `tick_height`: the ticks in the PoH chain currently being verified by this bank
- 3. votes: a stack of records that contain
+ 3. `votes`: a stack of records that contain:

-    1. prev_ids: what anything after this vote must chain to in PoH
+    1. `prev_ids`: what anything after this vote must chain to in PoH
-    2. tick height: the tick_height at which this vote was cast
+    2. `tick_height`: the tick height at which this vote was cast
-    3. lockout period: how long a chain must be observed to be in the ledger to be able to be chained below this vote
+    3. `lockout period`: how long a chain must be observed to be in the ledger to be able to be chained below this vote

 Replay stage uses EntryTree APIs to find the longest chain of entries it can